encarsia/non/README.md

  * My view on this project is quite selfish: I'm trying to improve my skills by writing stuff I intend to use.
  * Besides this there are some ideas for further features such like
     * an integrated ReST editor
-    * a bookmark function for easy handling of multiple Nikola sites
     * deploy to any other site than GitHub
     * provide templates